 Breakfast in Brisbane is almost a cultural movement.
 On almost every street corner is somewhere you can get coffee and a decent feed—we've almost too many cafes to choose from.
 To settle for a substandard start to your day is bordering on the criminal, so instead of settling for burnt toast or microwaved porridge, launch yourself headlong into post-dawn endeavours that won't leave you disappointed.

 From north to south, east to west, these are Brisbane's best breakfast haunts.
 Did we miss your favourite?
 Calm down, maybe they’re on our list of Brisbane’s best brunches.

 Woollongabba fave, Pawpaw knows a thing or two about putting on a killer breakfast in a stylish space.
-Our go-to dishes include the Sriracha BBQ pulled pork waffle, piling pulled pork on cheddar cheese waffles, or whatever insane variation of pancakes they’ve cooked up for the season—this time it’s chocolate cheesecake pancakes with white chocolate cream cheese frosting.
+Our go-to dishes include the croissant eggs benedict, piling bacon and hollandaise sauce on a flaky croissant, or whatever insane variation of pancakes they’ve cooked up for the season—this time it’s charcoal pancakes with raspberry curd and white chocolate ice cream.

 Blockhouse Eat + Drink

 Nundah favourite, Blockhouse has a moreish and creative breakfast menu that’s all over the shop in the best possible way.
-Breakfast schnitzel.
-Mushroom barley risotto.
-Okonomiyaki with Japanese waffles.
+Fried chicken and corn waffles.
+Okonomiyaki waffles with maple bacon steak.
 Avocado on toast with popcorn chicken.
 We could go on.
 Best of all, the Blockhouse brunch menu runs allll day.